Saltar al contenido principal

 What is an Atlas AI agent?

-They include prompts with goals and instructions, industry-relevant tools, and access to industrial data stored in the Cognite Data Fusion (CDF) knowledge graph.
+They include prompts with instructions, industry-relevant tools, and access to industrial data stored in the Cognite Data Fusion (CDF) knowledge graph.

 Atlas AI agent

-Agents interact with humans to meet the predetermined goals.
-Humans set the goals, and the AI agent suggests the best actions to take to achieve those goals.
+Agents interact with humans to meet predetermined objectives.
+Humans provide instructions, and the AI agent suggests the best actions to take to achieve those objectives.

 Language models